 "For Futu, it makes more sense to list in the U.S. which has better comparable peers and allows confidential filings.
-It doesn't have to disclose key business and financial information to the market and rivals at the beginning," a source told Reuters earlier this month.
+It doesn't have to disclose key business and financial information to the market and rivals at the beginning," a source told Reuters earlier this mon.

 Founded in 2012 in Hong Kong, Futu aims to provide online stock trading services with low fees and live feeds.
 Unlike other platforms, Futu allows mainland Chinese investors to trade stocks in Hong Kong and the United States.
 It is reported that Futu Securities was among the top five brokerage companies in Hong Kong with more than 80 percent of users from mainland China.

-The company's revenue reached $39.8 million in 2017, representing a 258 percent increase from a year ago.
-Net income for the nine months ended Sept.
-30 was $12.8 million, compared with a net loss of $4.88 million for the same period in 2017.
-As of December 2018, the number of Futu's users exceeded 5 million, and its monthly transaction volume was more than 70 billion yuan.
+The company's revenues reached $39.8 million in 2017, representing a 258.2 percent increase from a year ago.
+Net income for the nine months ended September 30 is $12.8 million, compared with a net loss of $4.88 million for the same period of 2017.

 The company raised $145 million in its most recent funding round from Tencent, Sequoia Capital, and Matrix Partners China last June.
-Goldman Sachs (Asia), UBS Investment Bank, and Credit Suisse are the joint bookrunners on the current IPO.
+As of December 2018, the number of Futu's users exceeded 5 million, and its monthly transaction volume was more than 70 billion yuan.